freeCodeCamp/guide/src/pages/nodejs/file-system/index.md

 ## File System

-The Node.js file system module allow you to work with the file system on your computer.
+The Node.js File System module allows you to work with the file system on your computer.

 What is a file system module ?